 With a healthy diet and gut repairing supplements.

-The Eczema Diet contains gut healing recipes including a low salicylate broth and other recipes that are gentle on the gut and good for your skin.
+The Eczema Diet and Detox contains gut healing recipes including a low salicylate broth and other recipes that are gentle on the gut and good for your skin.
 As more than 52% of eczema sufferers get eczema when they consume salicylate rich foods, the low salicylate recipes are vital to speed up the relief (watch the 7 News eczema diet story here).

 So let's treat eczema holistically from the inside out, and get to the root of the problem.

 Are you one of the people who have eczema and painful gut issues?
 If so, let us know in the comments section, below.